 As the sober-curious movement expands, the quality and quantity of non-alcoholic beers have begun to skyrocket.
-Instead of only finding one or two available non-alcoholic drinks at a store, we’re now able to pick and choose our favorites.
+Instead of only finding one or two available non-alcoholic drinks at a store, we’re now able to pick and choose our favorite NA beer.

 In a world of non-alcoholic beer options, what brands stand out?
 How exactly is non-alcoholic beer made?